theonlyladybug/saev/CONTRIBUTING.md

 Prefer "make" over "build" when constructing objects, and use "get" when constructing primitives (like string paths or config values).
 Only use "setup" for functions that don't return anything.

+## Testing

+If you discover a bug, try to add a test, even if the test is slow and requires disk or network access.